 Auxiliary enterprises include activities that directly or indirectly provide a product or a service, or both, to the campus community and for which a charge is made.
-These are self-supporting enterprises and include activities such as bookstore on line, food services, operation of vending machines, campus mail/package receiving, copy/print services, parking, event management, ID card services and transportation.
+These are self-supporting enterprises and include activities such as housing, bookstores, student health services, continuing education programs, food services, college stores, operation of vending machines, specialty shops, day care centers, golf courses, student activities programs, data center operations, and intercollegiate athletics programs.